-- VISA and MASTERCARD credit cards are accepted as long as they have not been issued by US banks or their subsidiaries.
-With both cards you can withdraw money at Banks, CADECAS and ATMs.
+- VISA and MASTERCARD credit cards are accepted as long as US banks or their subsidiaries have not issued them.
+With both cards, you can withdraw money at Banks, CADECAS and ATMs.
 Note that: If the branch of the Bank issuing your card in your country is from a United States bank, your card will NOT be accepted.

 Brace yourself: the use of CUC at shops and restaurants inside Cuba airports, including Varadero and Havana Airport, was recently banned.
 This means that you should avoid taking CUC to Cuban airports at all costs because: